 Before joining Emblematic Group, Gamelin produced a traditional short film in 2D about solitary confinement.
 After months of research to produce an accurate story, the film was successful enough that Gamelin and his crew were invited to the White House to present it.

-After joining Emblematic Group, Gamelin made the VR film After Solitary.
-Having been on the production on these two projects, one in 2D and one in virtual reality, but both dealing with the same subject, Gamelin testified to the powerful impact that virtual reality has over a traditional film.
+After joining Emblematic Group, Gamelin made the VR film, After Solitary.
+Having been on the production on these two projects, one in 2D and one in Virtual Reality, but both dealing with the same subject, Gamelin testified to the powerful impact that VR has over a traditional film.

 “So I found myself walking in this solitary confinement cell, yet, despite all the research to make my narrative short film I still didn’t have a clear idea of what solitary confinement was,” confessed Gamelin, “but when I put the goggles on, it only took me a few seconds to understand, I just got it.”